-The Spring 2018 Final Exam Schedule will be posted during the eighth week of classes.
-When it is posted, it will be available on the Course Schedule and on the Student Detail Schedule in ESTHER.
+The Spring 2018 Final Exam Schedule is available on the Course Schedule¬†and on the Student Detail Schedule in ESTHER.
 All undergraduate courses are assigned final exam times, even if a final exam is not scheduled by the instructor.

 To view final exam information on the course schedule: